Cypher-Laboratory/nebula-vote/packages/documentation/docs/developer-guide/telegram.md

 yarn start
 ```

+### Creating Your Own Bot Instance with BotFather

+If you want to customize Nebula Vote or run your own instance, you'll need to create a new bot through Telegram's BotFather and run the bot on your server:

+1. **Start BotFather**:
+   - Open Telegram and search for "@BotFather"
+   - Start a chat and send `/start`

+2. **Create a New Bot**:
+   - Send `/newbot` to BotFather
+   - Provide a name for your bot (e.g., "My Nebula Vote")
+   - Provide a username for your bot (must end with "bot", e.g., "my_nebula_vote_bot")

+3. **Get Your Bot Token**:
+   - BotFather will generate a token for your bot
+   - This token should be kept private and secure
+   - Use this token in your `.env` file as `TELEGRAM_TOKEN`

+4. **Configure Bot Settings** (Optional):
+   - **Set Description**: `/setdescription` - Brief explanation of what your bot does
+   - **Set About Text**: `/setabouttext` - Short info displayed in the bot's profile
+   - **Set Profile Picture**: `/setuserpic` - Upload an image for your bot
+   - **Set Commands**: `/setcommands` - Define the command menu users will see
+     ```
+     start - Get started with the bot createpoll - Create a new poll
+     help - View help information
+     ping - Check if the bot is running
+     ```

+5. **Enable Inline Mode** (Optional, if you want to allow polls in inline mode):
+   - Send `/setinline` to BotFather
+   - Select your bot
+   - Provide a placeholder text (e.g., "Create a new poll")

 ### Database Setup

 The bot automatically creates the necessary database tables on startup.
 The database schema is defined in `database.ts`: